Kurdish militants demand progress from Turkey or say peace talks may end

 Ankara's hopes of a complete end to the PKK as an armed group have been frustrated by the role it has carved out for itself fighting in Syria and Iraq against Islamic State militants.

 Battle lines have also been drawn in parliament over planned new security legislation, which would boost police powers.
-The PKK and the pro-Kurdish HDP have called for it to be withdrawn.
+PKK commanders warned at the weekend against the plans, and the pro-Kurdish HDP has called for them to be withdrawn.

-Media reports have said a peace plan drafted by Ocalan was set to be announced, a condition he set for an end to hostilities and the withdrawal of PKK fighters from Turkey.
+Media reports have said Ankara and pro-Kurdish politicians were set to announce a peace plan drafted by Ocalan, a condition he set for an end to hostilities and the withdrawal of PKK fighters from Turkey.

-Speaking in parliament, HDP joint leader Selahattin Demirtas accused the government of only focusing on disarmament and shying away from disclosing 10 articles on issues such as democratisation and freedoms.
+Speaking to reporters in parliament, HDP joint leader Selahattin Demirtas accused the government of only focusing on disarmament and shying away from disclosing 10 articles discussed with Ocalan on issues such as democratisation and freedoms.

-Ocalan's plan includes improvements in his jail conditions, government pledges to push through political reforms, establishing a body to monitor negotiations and an amnesty for sick PKK convicts, media say.
+Ocalan's plan includes improvements in his jail conditions, government pledges to push through political reforms, the establishment of a body to monitor negotiations and an amnesty for sick PKK convicts, according to media reports.

-Abdulkadir Selvi, a columnist at the pro-government Yeni Safak newspaper, said PKK commanders in northern Iraq's Qandil mountains had blocked the announcement of Ocalan's disarmament call.
+But Abdulkadir Selvi, a columnist at the pro-government Yeni Safak newspaper who follows the peace process closely, said PKK commanders in the Qandil mountains in northern Iraq had blocked the announcement of Ocalan's disarmament call.

 "Qandil is thus pushing the PKK leader into a position where he has no power of sanction and limited say over the group," Selvi wrote on Tuesday.

-(Additional reporting by Ece Toksabay Orhan Coskun and Gulsen Solaker, Writing by Nick Tattersall, Editing by Angus MacSwan)
+(Additional reporting by Ece Toksabay Orhan Coskun and Gulsen Solaker; Writing by Nick Tattersall; Editing by Hugh Lawson)